suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 #  IANA Considerations {#iana}

-IANA is requested to allocate the following numbers in the listed registries:
+IANA is requested to allocate the following numbers in the listed registries created by draft-ietf-suit-manifest:

 ## SUIT Envelope Elements